 Applications for the school's Free and Reduced-Priced Meal program are distributed to all students.
-If a student does not receive one and believes that they are eligible, contact administrative secretary or Dan Gorman, Food Service Director.
+If a student does not receive one and believes that they are eligible, contact Dan Gorman, Food Service Director.

 FIRE, LOCK DOWN AND TORNADO DRILLS